ZeroGravitasIndeed/SWTOR-Character-Assembler/readme.md

 **This Blender Addon allows for the processing of [TORCommunity.com's Character Designer](https://github.com/SWTOR-Slicers/WikiPedia/wiki/Using-TORCommunity-Character-Designer)'s .zipped SWTOR characters folders directly from Blender.**

-**It combines the previous two-steps functionality of the [Slicers GUI Tool](https://github.com/SWTOR-Slicers/Slicers-GUI)'s Locate feature and the [.gr2 Importer Addon](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x)'s Character Importer as an automated one-button process.
-It also comes with a quick Objects / Materials / Collections prefixer to be able to do multiple imports in a single Blender project, and with a Materials converter to facilitate baking operations for exporting SWTOR characters to other apps.**
+**It combines the previous two-steps functionality of the [Slicers GUI Tool](https://github.com/SWTOR-Slicers/Slicers-GUI)'s Locate feature and the [.gr2 Importer Addon](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x)'s Character Importer as an automated one-button process**.
+It also comes with a **quick Objects / Materials / Collections prefixer** to be able to do multiple imports in a single Blender project, and with a **Materials converter to facilitate baking** operations for exporting SWTOR characters to other apps.

-It should be noted that this Add-on's tools exist in the **[ZeroGravitas (ZG) SWTOR Tools Add-on](https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools)**, too (that one is kind of an "all-in-one" add-on).
+It should be noted that **this Add-on's tools exist in the [ZeroGravitas (ZG) SWTOR Tools Add-on](https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools), too** (that one is kind of an "all-in-one" add-on).

 ![Alt text](images/swtor_char_assembler_010.png)

 ## **[Download the Addon's latest release](https://github.com/SWTOR-Slicers/SWTOR-Character-Locator/releases/latest)**

 ## Requirements:

+* **Blender 3.6** (or 4.0 if using a 4.0-compatible .gr2 importer Add-on).
 * **An enabled [.gr2 Importer Addon](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x)**, as this one calls it to execute the actual character importing and assembling.
+Check that you are using the latest release.
 * **A SWTOR assets extraction** performed via **[Slicers GUI](https://github.com/SWTOR-Slicers/Slicers-GUI)** (with either the "Dynamic" or "All" presets) or EasyMYP.
-* **TORCommunity.com's Character Designer-exported (unzipped) folders**, or non-Creature-type NPCs ones exported from its NPC database.
+* **TORCommunity.com's Character Designer-exported, zipped folders**, or non-Creature-type NPCs ones exported from its NPC database.
+They need to be unzipped to be used.

-* **THERE'S NO NEED TO PROCESS THE FOLDERS WITH THE SLICERS GUI'S LOCATE FEATURE**.
-It's the whole point of this new Addon 🙂.
+**THERE'S NO NEED TO PROCESS THE FOLDERS WITH THE SLICERS GUI'S LOCATE FEATURE**.
+It's almost the whole point of this new Addon 🙂.

 ## Features

 The SWTOR Character Assembler:
 * Fills a Player Character/NPC's folder (exported by TORCommunity.com's Character Designer or NPC database) with all the game assets required for assembling them in Blender.
   **It gathers the character or NPC's skeleton rig**, saving it inside a "skeleton" folder next to "models" and "materials".